Hyundai Genesis

-The Hyundai Genesis (현대 제네시스) is an executive four-door, five passenger, rear or all-wheel-drive full-size luxury sedan manufactured and marketed by Hyundai.
-The Hyundai Genesis debuted in 2008 until Genesis spun off as a separate entity in 2017, rebadging the vehicle as the G80.
+The Hyundai Genesis (현대 제네시스) is an executive car manufactured and marketed by Hyundai Motor Company over two generations from 2008 until 2016, before it was renamed the Genesis G80.
+It is a five-passenger, four-door, rear- or all-wheel-drive sedan.

 Introduced in concept form at the 2007 New York International Auto Show, and internally designated as the BH model, the Genesis was expected to cost $533 million to develop.
 Hyundai began marketing the first generation Genesis worldwide (except in Europe) in 2008 as a "premium sports sedan".
 The second generation Genesis (model DH) debuted in Seoul, Korea in November 2013 followed by the 2014 North American International Auto Show and Toronto Auto Show.

-It is marketed worldwide.
-On 4 November 2015, Hyundai officially separated Genesis into its own luxury division, Genesis Motor.
-The leap into a stand-alone, luxury brand came on the heels of marked success in the luxury market, paired with consumer demand for the Genesis name.
+On 4 November 2015, Hyundai announced that the name Genesis and Hyundai's second generation luxury model would move to a new and separate luxury division, Genesis Motor.
+The Genesis — as a Hyundai model — was replaced in actuality in 2017 when the second generation Hyundai Genesis was renamed the G80.
+The move followed the model's success in the luxury market, paired with consumer acceptance of the Genesis nameplate.